 It's the easiest way to save.
-Learn how much energy your electronics consume, including phantom loads by measuring with a kill-a-watt meter.
+Learn how much energy your electronics consume, including phantom loads by measuring with a electricity monitor.

 USE THE SLEEP FUNCTION

 An average household can cut 60 percent of the energy their electronics use by using the sleep mode.